d-bl/GroundForge/docs/help/Site-map.md

 tesselace-index | -               | black&white / rounded

 Squared : stitches are placed on square grid positions<br>
-Rounded : an animation creates round holes from a squared pattern<br>
+Rounded : an animated proces makes the holes of a squared pattern as round as possible<br>
 Many squared diagrams can result in the same rounded diagram.